 Dollar Rate in India

-The dollar's strength sent the rupee to an record low of 63.6 to the dollar by the end of 2014.
-But the rupee strengthened in 2015, ending the year at 66.4363.
-That's because low oil prices helped India's economy, which imports oil.
+The dollar's strength sent the rupee to a record low of 63.04 to the dollar by the end of 2014.
+The rupee strengthened in 2015, ending the year at 66.19.
+Low oil prices helped India's economy, which imports oil.

-On June 23, 2017, the United Kingdom voted to leave the EU.
-The pound's value plummeted to $1.29.
-The uncertainty over what Brexit would mean for London's economy sent traders scattering.
+On June 23, 2016, the United Kingdom voted to leave the EU.
+The pound plummeted to $1.36.
+The uncertainty over what Brexit would mean for the economy sent traders scattering.
 By August 2019, it had dropped even further, to $1.21.
 The UK formally left the EU on Jan.
 31, 2020.
 The pound then recovered slightly to $1.32 as some of the uncertainty waned.

 Canadian Dollar Rate

-In 2014, the Japanese yen weakened due to Prime Minister Abe's expansion of the money supply, undertaken to boost economic growth.
-By December 31, the dollar was worth 120 yen.
-That continued a long-term weakening trend, as the dollar was seen as a safer haven during the recession.
-In 2015, the Japanese yen ended the year at 120.36.
+In 2014, Japan's currency weakened due to Prime Minister Abe's expansion of the money supply, undertaken to boost economic growth.
+By December 31, 2014, the dollar was worth 119.85 yen.
+That continued a long-term weakening trend, as the dollar was seen as a better safe haven during the recession.
+In 2015, the Japanese yen ended the year at 120.27.

-But the dollar weakened in 2017 due to uncertainty over Trump's economic policies.
+The U.S. dollar weakened in 2017 due to uncertainty over President Trump's economic policies.
 As a result, the yen strengthened.
 A dollar could only buy 112.69 yen by the end of 2017, and the yen continued strengthening to 104.83 by March 2018.

-The yen is also a safe haven, against the euro.
-But, the Japanese economy has been fundamentally weaker.
-It is plagued by a 200 percent debt-to-GDP ratio, deflation and an aging workforce.
-These are seen as worse problems that those affecting the U.S. economy.
-But whenever economic trends in the United States look worse, the yen strengthens as the world's No. 2 safe haven currency.
-For more, see Japan's Economy and Yen Carry Trade.
-(Source: "USD/JPY" OANDA.
-"Yen Rallies," Daily FX, July 19, 2012.
-"Foreign Exchange Rates History," Federal Reserve System.)
+The yen is also a safe-haven currency, but the Japanese economy has been fundamentally weaker.
+It is plagued by a 200% debt-to-GDP ratio, deflation, and an aging workforce.
+These are seen as worse problems than those affecting the U.S. economy.
+Whenever economic trends in the U.S. look worse, the yen strengthens as the world's No. 2 safe-haven currency.